MCP Tools

 ParameterTypeDescription

-querystringGraphQL query or mutation string
+querystringGraphQL query string to execute

 variablesobject (optional)Variables for the operation